ehsan-maminejad/KNIME-Analytics-Platform-For-DataScientists/README.md

 # KNIME-Analytics-Platform-For-DataScientists
-Hands on of KNIME Analytics course with Python
+KNIME Analytics Platform has very insifgtful Hands on work flows for DataScientist.
+Beside of doing that exercises, I have decided to code them in Python and share it on Github.
+I hope you enjoy it!